-- If in LA, pay a visit to Griffith Park or walk along Santa Monica Pier.
+- If in LA, pay a visit to Griffith Park, hit the waves with a 2-hour surfing lesson, or walk along Santa Monica Pier.

 ⓘ TIP: Buy travel insurance before your trip.
-It’s a small expense that pays off big if there’s a last-minute cruise cancellation or if one of your bags goes missing.
+It’s a small expense, but it pays off big if there’s a last-minute cruise cancellation or if one of your bags goes missing!

 Mexican Riviera cruise ports in Baja California

-Ensenada is famous for its wine.
-As the Napa Valley of Mexico, it attracts wine connoisseurs from all over the world.
-If you like wine, you must pay a visit to one of the many wineries.
-With wine come cheese and delicious foods.
 Pay a visit to one of the local markets or La Cava de Marcelo, pack yourself a picnic and head out to the vines.
 Bodegas de Santo Tomas (use Google Translate on this Spanish-language website) is the oldest winery in Baja California.
-It started all the way back in 1888 and they still give wine tours today.
+They started all the way back in 1888 and they still give wine tours today.

 2. Cabo San Lucas

 Some cruises choose their first stop further south from Ensenada, in Cabo San Lucas.
-It’s at the tip of the peninsula and boasts beautiful beaches and vibrant nightlife.
+Located at the tip of the Baja California peninsula, it boasts beautiful beaches and vibrant nightlife.

 A highlight of the town is the Bay of Cabo San Lucas.
 There, you’ll witness sea life such as sea lions, colorful fish and pelicans.
 Rock formations form arches and rigid shapes in the water.
 Many will snorkel or go diving along the edge of the peninsula.